 green and red text on a white background

 In 1974, 7-Up became the first American soft drink to use the metric measurement system.
-As evidenced by this button, the move presented a massive marketing opportunity due to the national interest in metrication.
+The move presented a massive marketing opportunity due to the then-national interest in adopting the metric system.

 The rebranding coincided with Congress passing the Metric Conversion Act of 1975, which sparked official metric-conversion efforts.
 7-Up participated in these efforts by producing Metric Education Kits for distribution in U.S. schools.
-This interest in metric declined during the early 1980s, however, but 7-Up and other sodas continue to use the alternative measuring system.
+This interest in metric system adoption declined during the early 1980s, but 7-Up and other sodas continue to use metric instead of imperial measures.

 Baxter, Annie.
 (2017, October 10).
 "Why does soda come in liters and milk in gallons?"
 Retrieved from https://www.marketplace.org/2017/10/10/business/why-does-soda-come-liter....